-Studying Nature's Rhythms: Soundscape Ecologists Spawn New Field
+Studying Nature's Rhythms: Soundscape Scientists Spawn New Field

 Listen to biophony, geophony, anthrophony: The 'music' of Planet Earth

 Find related stories on NSF's Environmental Research and Education (ERE) programs at this link.

 Unfamiliar words.
 But they shouldn't be.
 We're surrounded by them morning, noon and night, say ecologist Bryan Pijanowski of Purdue University and colleagues.